Welcome to the University of Minnesota Insect Collection (UMSP)!

 The collection is one of the largest university-affiliated insect collections in North America.
 Enhancing the collection's status are 6 resident systematists, computerized inventory management and specimen databases, the large and historically affiliated Natural Resources Library, and a molecular systematics laboratory.
 Research projects associated with the collection have broad taxonomic and geographic scope.
 Faculty and graduate student research focuses on both aquatic and terrestrial insect groups and includes taxonomic, phylogenetic, and applied questions.
 The collection is the mainstay of graduate training in systematic entomology at the University of Minnesota.

-This website serves as the entry to interacting with the more than 3.8 million specimens retained in the University of Minnesota Insect Collection.
+This website serves as the entry to interacting with the specimens retained in the University of Minnesota Insect Collection.
 This resource was made possible, in part by two National Science Foundation (NSF) grants awarded to UMSP for digitization, mobilization, and discovery of insect biodiversity retained in the collection: NSF DBI-1132188 and NSF EF-1114845.
 The ongoing support of the University of Minnesota Agricultural Experiment Station (AES), as well as that of the Department of Entomology, is likewise gratefully acknowledged.